KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 Although based on existing implementations, `os.walk()` seemed like the obvious choice at first, it performs poorly.
 This was explained in [PEP 0471](https://www.python.org/dev/peps/pep-0471), which introduced `os.scandir()`.

-"Abstract
-This PEP proposes including a new directory iteration function, os.scandir(), in the standard library.
+"This PEP proposes including a new directory iteration function, os.scandir(), in the standard library.
 This new function adds useful functionality and increases the speed of os.walk() by 2-20 times (depending on the platform and file system) by avoiding calls to os.stat() in most cases.

 Python's built-in os.walk() is significantly slower than it needs to be, because -- in addition to calling os.listdir() on each directory -- it executes the stat() system call or GetFileAttributes() on each file to determine whether the entry is a directory or not."